HeyTomCat/ProgramLangs/langs/ama/spec.md

 n being the integer.
 It should be implemented by writing before the instruction
 a set instruction, setting one of the "temporary registers" (usually register 253,
 254 or 255) to the integer.
 This has the same effect as using that number
-directly, just it doesn't need to change the instructions.
+directly, just the compiler or interpreter doesn't need to change the instructions.